bcgov/bcrs-shared-components/README.md

 build before committing, they should ensure that they are building the latest code (ie, including all other recent changes in the repo).

-### 11. Commit your changes to main repo
+### 10. Commit your changes to main repo

 ```
 git push --set-upstream origin my-feature-branch
 ```

-### 12. Create a PR from your branch to "main" in GitHub
+### 11. Create a PR from your branch to "main" in GitHub

-### 13. After reviews/fixes, merge your PR
+### 12. After reviews/fixes, merge your PR

-### 14. Update your main branch and have Lerna update the versions of the affected components
+### 13. Update your main branch and have Lerna update the versions of the affected components

 ```
 git co main
 git fetch origin
 git rebase
-lerna version --include-merged-tags
+./node_modules/.bin/lerna version --include-merged-tags
 ```

 Note: This step will create new tags and commit them!

-### 15. Publish to npm
+### 14. Publish to npm

 ```
 lerna publish from-package